-- d.
+- e.
 PROPERTY AND EQUIPMENT.
-Property and equipment is stated at cost, less accumulated depreciation and is depreciated using the straightline method over the estimated useful life of the respective asset.
-Useful lives generally range from three years for computer equipment to five to seven years for furniture and equipment. - e.
+Property and equipment are recorded at cost.
+Depreciation is calculated to amortize the depreciable assets over their useful lives using the straight-line method and commences when the asset is placed in service.
+Useful lives generally range from three years for computer equipment to five to seven years for furniture and equipment.
+Leasehold improvements are amortized on a straight-line basis over the term of the lease or the estimated life of the improvement, whichever shorter.
+Expenditures for repairs and maintenance are charged to expenses as incurred. - f.
 FAIR VALUE OF FINANCIAL INSTRUMENTS.
-The Company's financial instruments, including cash and cash equivalents, accounts payables and accrued liabilities are carried at cost which approximates fair value due to the relative short-term maturities of these instruments. - f.
+The Company's financial instruments consist of cash and cash equivalents, interest receivable, accounts payables and accrued liabilities.
+At December 31, 2007 the fair value of these instruments approximated their carrying value. - g.
 RESEARCH AND DEVELOPMENT.
 Costs incurred in connection with research and development activities are expensed as incurred.
-These costs consist of direct and indirect costs associated with specific projects as well as fees paid to various entities that perform research for the Company. - g.
+These costs consist of direct and indirect costs associated with specific projects as well as fees paid to various entities that perform research for the Company. - h.
 STOCK BASED COMPENSATION.
 Through July 2006, the Company did not have a formal stock option plan.
+During periods prior to July 2006, the Company granted options pursuant to written agreements to purchase an aggregate of 2,352,261 shares of common stock.
 In July 2006 the Company adopted the 2006 Stock Incentive Plan (the "Plan").
 The Plan provides for the Company to issue options, restricted stock, stock appreciation rights and restricted stock units to employees, directors and consultants of the Company.
 Under the Plan, 2,188,828 shares of the Company's Common Stock have been reserved for issuance.
-Additionally, prior to the adoption of the Plan, the Company had issued options pursuant to written agreements.

-As of December 31, 2006 there were outstanding options to purchase 2,374,149 shares of common stock, including options to purchase 21,888 shares granted under the Plan, of which options to purchase 2,201,961 shares were exercisable as of December 31, 2006.
+As of December 31, 2007 there were outstanding options to purchase 2,568,149 shares of common stock, including options to purchase 215,888 shares granted under the Plan, of which options to purchase 2,320,781 shares were exercisable as of December 31, 2007.

-For the years ended December 31, 2006, 2005 and 2004, the Company recorded stock compensation expense as follows:
+For the years ended December 31, 2007, 2006 and 2005, the Company recorded stock compensation expense as follows:

-2006 2005 2004 Research & development \$ 344,649 \$ 881,000 \$ 75,833 General & administrative 876,090 291,750 219,000 Total stock based compensation \$1,220,739 \$1,172,750 \$294,833
+2007 2006 2005 Research and development \$365,107 \$ 344,649 \$ 881,000 General & administrative 191,236 876,090 291,750 Total stock-based compensation \$556,343 \$1,220,739 \$1,172,750